 My work seeks to improve our understanding of how groups build and manage organizations charged with using emerging technologies, particularly in international security contexts.
 Doing so can help make those uses more accountable, effective, and safe.
-My expertise includes WMD nonproliferation, arms control verification, CBRN emergency and risk management, historical cases of general-purpose technologies, and artificial intelligence (AI), and I continue to broaden my technical skillsets in these areas.
+My expertise includes WMD nonproliferation, arms control verification, CBRN emergency and risk management, historical cases of general-purpose technologies, and artificial intelligence (AI) governance, and I continue to broaden my technical skillsets in these areas.

 During 2022-23, I was a predoctoral fellow with the Clements Center for National Security at the University of Texas at Austin and a non-resident Hans J. Morgenthau Fellow with the Notre Dame International Security Center.
 In 2021-22, I completed a U.S. Institute of Peace–U.S. Department of Defense Minerva Peace and Security Scholar dissertation fellowship.
 I was a 2021 Shawn Brimley Next Generation National Security Fellow with the Center for a New American Security in Washington, D.C.